 Your loan falls through, or you’re offered less than you need – If you’re decided to go ahead and sign for a new build without confirmation as yet of your loan, there is a possibility of the loan falling through.
 This can happen for a variety of reasons.
 Some people also find that they aren’t offered the required amount they applied for.
 This leaves you grasping to make up a shortfall that some people find they just can’t achieve.
 This is why you should always work with a professional hard money loan company that can accompany you through the whole process.

 A change of personal circumstances – as with everything in life, personal situations can get in the way and change drastically after signing on that dotted line.
+If you want the situation to change for the better check out www.wundermold.com.
 For example, some people may lose their job and simply find themselves unable to keep up with the cost of such a contract.
 Work hours can be shortened, and contracts can be lost, all affecting your finances.
 Bereavement, separation, and divorce also factor in highly here and can contribute greatly to your decision to back out.

 A change of mind – Otherwise known as buyer’s remorse, some people can experience a huge sense of regret when committing to such a substantial purchase.
 This can be particularly high with a new home construction considering the large time scale and, indeed, the scope of the project that lays ahead.